openshift/enhancements/enhancements/network/ingress-nodeport-publishing.md

 This enhancement proposes the addition of a new NodePort publishing strategy to the  [ingresscontrollers.operator.openshift.io API](https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go).

-The NodePort strategy is positioned as a preferred alternative to most uses of the existing HostNetwork strategy, and is proposed as a new default in all contexts where HostNetwork is currently chosen by OpenShift.
+The NodePort strategy is positioned as a preferred alternative to most uses of the existing HostNetwork strategy.

 ## Release Signoff Checklist